 The most common reason for separating or segregating wastes at the source is for recycling.
 Recyclables that are segregated from other wastes are usually easier to process.
 Some wastes from home are often separated, so they can be composted or used as fertilizers.
-The process require homeowners to separate household compostables such as, food scraps and disposable diapers.
+The process requires homeowners to separate household compostables such as food scraps and disposable diapers.

 GMC’s first step towards source segregation and its result

 Separate collection of household trash, recyclables and other wastes have become infamous in Gangtok.
 The GMC had already provided residents with two different waste bins to be filled with recyclables- green for the wet wastes and blue for the dry wastes.
 This step was to deliver people and the waste collectors convenience in depositing and collecting wastes on the GMC garbage trucks.
-However, it was noticed that the most of the public, whether out of ignorance or laziness or unawareness didn’t properly use the bins as instructed.
-Many were also found to be using only one of the bins and the other was fulfilled the purpose of a bucket or a container where they would store water or other household items.
+However, it was noticed that most of the public, whether out of ignorance, laziness or unawareness didn’t use the bins as instructed.
+Many were also found to be using only one and the other fulfilled the purpose of a bucket or container where they would store water or other household items.

-It is felt that for source separated recycling programs to be successful, citizens’ participation is the most important.
-It is to be highly understood that source separation can reduce the undesirable effects of landfills and also resolve the problem of limited landfills space especially in case of Gangtok.
+It is felt that for source-separated recycling programs to be successful, citizens’ participation is the most important.
+It is to be highly understood that source separation can reduce the undesirable effects of landfills and also resolve the problem of limited landfills space especially in the case of Gangtok.

 GMC to introduce waste segregation at source on a compulsory basis

-As per the GMC Commissioner, HK Chettri, September onwards, the GMC will be introducing segregation of waste at source on a compulsory manner.
-Yellow bags will be installed in GMC garbage trucks to dispose sanitary napkins and diapers separately, which are to be now properly discarded, wrapped in a paper and marked red.
+As per the GMC Commissioner, HK Chettri, September onward, the GMC will be introducing segregation of waste at source in a compulsory manner.
+Yellow bags will be installed in GMC garbage trucks to dispose of sanitary napkins and diapers separately, wrapped in a paper marked red.

 “Apart from distributing the bins, the GMC has already initiated all required awareness with regard to waste management and segregation of waste at source,” he informed.

-It is informed that for the first two weeks of September, the GMC will be considerate keeping in mind that it would take time for the citizens to get used to the rules.
+It is notified that for the first two weeks of September, the GMC will be considerate keeping in mind that it would take time for citizens to get used to the rules.
 However, afterwards, the GMC will not be collecting wastes if they aren’t segregated at the source.

-Informing that the GMC is all set to impose fine as per the solid waste management action plan of the state government, the Commissioner has urged everyone to separate wastes as bio degradable and non-bio degradable.
+The GMC is all set to impose fine as per the solid waste management action plan of the state government, therefore the Commissioner has urged everyone to separate wastes as biodegradable and non-bio degradable.

 The corporation has also started generating awareness among students, workers and others in regard to waste management and collection system.